FlexMeasures/flexmeasures/documentation/api/notation.rst

 Flex context
 """""""""""""

-With the flexibility context, we aim to describe the EMS in which the sensor operates:
+With the flexibility context, we aim to describe the EMS in which the flexible assets operate:

-- inflexible_device_sensors ― sensors which are relevant, but not flexible, e.g. solar
+- inflexible_device_sensors ― power sensors that are relevant, but not flexible, such as a sensor recording rooftop solar power connected behind the main meter, whose production falls under the same contract as the flexible device(s) being scheduled
 - consumption_price_sensor ― the sensor which defines costs/revenues of consuming energy
 - production_price_sensor ― the sensor which defines cost/revenues of producing energy